thatdevgirl/block-controller/block-controller/readme.txt

 = 1.1 =
 * Tested for support with WordPress core 5.7.
-* Fixed PHP bugs related to recent WP core updates.
-* Reorganized the list of core blocks on the settings page to be less arbitrary.
-* CSS updates.
 * Changed the way blocks are disabled.
 Instead of unregistering blocks in the editor (which is risky if this is done on a site where that block is being used), the blocks are simply removed from the Block Inserter.
+* FIX: You can actually disable the Classic block now.
+* FIX: Since embed blocks are variations of the core embed block (as of core 5.6), fixed the way those blocks are disabled so they actually disable.
+* FIX: Squashed PHP bugs related to recent WP core updates.
+* Reorganized the list of core blocks on the settings page to be less arbitrary.
+* CSS updates to the settings pages.

 = 1.0.2 =
 * A small update was needed for when the plugin is initially installed, to add a check if the DB has no disabled blocks option (because it doesn't!).